 As indicated above, the parties may also apply for an advance ruling certificate (ARC) in respect of the proposed merger.
 This may be done in conjunction with or in lieu of the filing of the formal notification form.
 Generally speaking, if parties are confident that an ARC will be issued, a short form is not filed.
 Where, however, there is a risk that an ARC will not be issued, or if the transaction is subject to time pressures and the parties want the comfort of being able to rely on the expiry of the waiting period, a short form is typically filed.

 The filing fee in respect of a merger is C$50,000.
-This filing fee applies irrespective of whether a short or long form is filed and/or an ARC is applied for.
+This filing fee applies irrespective of whether a short or long form is filed or an ARC is applied for, or both.
 Even seeking an ARC or a no-action letter in the case where no pre-merger notification obligation arises is subject to the C$50,000 fee.

 Other merger statutes